Publication 105, District Taxes and Sales Delivered in California

 Some sales of merchandise and certain types of vehicles, aircraft, and undocumented vessels may qualify for an exemption from a district's sales or use tax.
-Please see publication 44, District Taxes, for more information.
+Please see publication 44, District Taxes, (Sales and Use Taxes) for more information.

 Courtesy collection of district use tax